Required Disclosures and Consumer Information

 Preferred Lender Lists – Scripps College does not maintain a preferred lender list

 Preferred Lender Arrangement – Scripps College does not maintain a preferred lender arrangement

 Health and Safety

-Drug and Alcohol Abuse Prevention Program
+Drug and Alcohol Abuse Prevention Program (PDF) pages 49-54

 Graduation Rates for Students Receiving Athletically Related Student Aid (Student Right-to-Know Act) – Choose “Claremont McKenna-Harvey Mudd-Scripps Colleges” from the first selection criteria and hit search.
 Note: Scripps College does not offer athletically related student aid.

 The athletic program run by Claremont McKenna College (CMC) is also open to all students enrolled at Harvey Mudd College and Scripps College (an all-women’s college).
 Following the guidance provided by the Office of Postsecondary Education, the undergraduate data provided in the Undergraduate Enrollment section includes only the students enrolled in the CMC while the data in the rest of the survey includes all participants in the program, regardless of the school in which they are enrolled.
-The undergraduate enrollment number for Harvey Mudd College is 829, of which there are 446 males and 383 females.
-The total undergraduate female enrollment at Scripps College is 1030.
-Of the total number of varsity athletes, 61 were Scripps female participants.
-The total number of Harvey Mudd participants was 102, 65 males and 37 females.
+The undergraduate enrollment number for Harvey Mudd College is 892, of which there are 448 males and 444 females.
+The total undergraduate female enrollment at Scripps College is 1082.
+Of the total number of varsity athletes, 66 were Scripps female participants.
+The total number of Harvey Mudd participants was 103, 67 males and 36 females.